John's Song

 And again I said goodbye

-And I headed back to the old Youghal Road
+And I headed back for the old Youghal Road

 Do the boys still run down to see me